Clarity Precision Accuracy Brevity

 Memoir and AutobiographyEditing memoir shares many of the same characteristics as editing fiction (see above), but in addition to substantive, stylistic, and copy editing, may include additional services such as developmental editing, interviewing, or ghost writing.
-Given that the starting point for memoir can vary so greatly (a vague intention to get started; a few scattered notes; a series of blog posts; or a completed manuscript) the best way for the author to explore options is to contact Essential Edits directly.
+Given that the starting point for memoir can vary so greatly (from a vague intention to get started, to a few scattered notes or a series of blog posts, all the way through to a completed manuscript) the best way for the author to explore options is to contact Essential Edits directly.
 There is no charge for this initial contact to determine if available staff are a good match for the client's needs.

 Again, once the general shape of the author's needs are clear, Essential Edits will request a work sample of 10-15 pages (if available) for a preliminary appraisal/sample edit.
 As described under "fiction" above, the sample edit affords the client the opportunity to see if the input from Essential Edits is the type and quality desired.
 The charge for this initial appraisal and sample edit will vary based on the materials available, but will likely be in the range of $175-$300.

 Alternatively, where a work sample is not yet available, or the client is looking for ghost writing, a more extensive consultation may be required.
 A retainer of $200 may be requested to pay for the necessary meetings at the hourly rate of $50 (our lowest rate).
 Again, the purpose of this initial retainer is to determine the nature and extent of the work required to provide an accurate estimate of costs for the completed manuscript, and for the client to be sure that Essential Edits is right for them.